|

 -

-Alpert Jewish Community Center Beginning with simple words and phrases is hardly new news!
+Beginning with simple words and phrases is hardly new news!
 I will try to combine methods as practiced in the US Army Language School (when I was there, now the Defense Language Institute, West Coast) and The Berlitz Corporation.
-Learning should be enjoyable and students will be speaking and hearing from day one.
+Learning should be enjoyable and students will be speaking from day one.
 Additionally, familiarity with German and Spanish are helpful as there are always parallels among European languages.
 We aim for a good second-grade appreciation for the language written, heard and spoken!
 Learning the Cyrillic alphabet is important, along with pronunciation and word recognition.

 |